nambiarkirthana23/E-Commerce/README.md

 ----------------------------
 Problem Statement:

-- This application is used by ABC Company admin and their Customer for online shopping
 - This application will help Customer to buy the products and view order details.
 - Customer can also register themselves and login.
 - This application will help Admin to search Product list ,add new products ,remove products and update product .